 - Famous Last Words: John knows the last words of lots of famous people.

 - Fan Community Nickname: Nerdfighters.
 The name came from an early video in which John encountered the game Aero Fighters and, upon misreading the title as "Nerd Fighters", wondered what he could do with an army of nerds.
 The nickname is widely and officially acknowledged.

 - Fan Disservice: John's "Fitness for Nerds" video, which contains an amount of belly that is far above the margin of comfort.

 - Filk Song: Many of Hank's songs.
 This Isn't Hogwarts, Dead Boy's Girlfriend, The Man Who Throws the Tetris Piece, I'm Not Edward Cullen, and lots more.

 - Flipping the Bird: In "November 14th: Florida (from LA)", Hank states that despite being "dizzy" with all the stuff that he has to do, he can do one thing...flip off a red Hummer.

-- Follow the Leader: The series as a whole stemmed from the two falling in love with the archetypal Vlog Series structure pioneered by Ze Frank.
+- Follow the Leader: In-Universe; the series as a whole stemmed from the two falling in love with the archetypal Vlog Series structure pioneered by Ze Frank.